abhi-r3v0/Adhrit/README.md

 ### USES:

-* Extracts the apk contents.
+* Extracts the apk contents
 * Disassembles native libraries
-* Extracts jar out of dex.
+* Extracts jar out of dex
-* Extracts source code in Java.
+* Extracts source code in Java
-* Extracts source code in Smali.
+* Extracts source code in Smali
 * Recompiles smali into APK
 * Signs the APK
 * Checks for virtual apps/droppers
-* Checks for bytecode injection points and write it to a file.
+* Checks for bytecode injection points and writes it to a file
+* Checks for CTF flags and writes it to a file
-* Analyzes permissions used by the application.
+* Analyzes permissions used by the application
-* Dumps the Manifest.
+* Dumps the Manifest
-* Dumps the certificate details.
+* Dumps the certificate details
-* Checks for malware footprints in the VirusTotal database.
+* Checks for malware footprints in the VirusTotal database

 ---

 ### PRE-REQUISITES:

 * Linux or MAC
+* Python3
 * Java JDK

 ---